A Four Season Sunroom often provides the ‘best of both worlds’ for homeowners when compared to a traditional room addition.

-This door could be a double French, sliding or swing door between the Four Season Sunroom and the home.
+This door could be a double French, sliding/patio or swing door between the Four Season Sunroom and the home.
 The door creates a separate climate zone apart from the home’s furnace/air conditioning.
 The sunroom will normally have its own independent heating-cooling source.
 However, there is a variation in which the home’s furnace can be zoned for the sunroom with its own thermostat.
-The wall of the home is normally removed for a traditional room addition with no thermal door.
+In contrast the wall of the home is normally removed for a traditional room addition with no thermal door.

 Separate Heating - Cooling A Four Season Sunroom Advantage

 A Four Season Sunroom with a thermal door allows for separate heating and cooling.
 The sunroom area can be quickly heated or cooled as needed to save energy.
 There are times when homeowners like to sit in their sunroom with the windows open, but the home is still being heated or cooled.
 Often, homeowners like the temperature to be different in the sunroom than the rest of the home.